PHILADELPHIA - Officials in New Jersey are hard at work in their effort to deliver the COVID-19 vaccines to residents across the state.

 For more on coverage, visit the state’s website.

 New Jersey added a tab to its coronavirus dashboard that allows users to track the progress of the state's vaccine rollout.
-The latest numbers show New Jersey has administered over 1M vaccinations and over 250,000 people are now fully vaccinated.
+As of March 1, 2021 New Jersey The latest numbers show New Jersey has administered over 2 million total vaccinations and over 720,000 people are now fully vaccinated.

 For the latest local news, sports and weather, download the FOX 29 News app.